akontham/codesamples-java/README.md

 This repository contains code samples for AdaptiveAccounts, AdaptivePayments, Permissions, Invoicing and Merchant classic APIs.

+To know more about APIs, refer to https://developer.paypal.com/.

 Prerequisites:
 ---------------
 *	Java jdk-1.5 or higher